llTurtle22ll/llTurtle22ll/README.md

 - Hi, I’m llTurtle22ll
-- I’m interested in Videogames and technology in general
+- I’m interested in Videogames and Computer Architecture
-- I’m currently learning programing and computer engineering
+- I’m currently learning programing and Computer Engineering

 <!---
 llTurtle22ll/llTurtle22ll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.